GooseCoder/transaction-dashboard/README.md

 - It supports pagination by selecting, the user can change the page using the buttons in the bottom.
 - Filtering you can filter between different dates by adding some start and end dates on the filter bar on top.
 The dates should be in the format 'yyyy-mm-dd'
 - It should handle connection errors gracefully and display an error component in those cases.
+- It has an integrated api server using the json-server module, it stores the data on the `db.json` file.

 ## How to run the project